CPTPP partner: Vietnam

 - business services.

-- New commitments on the temporary entry of business people will make it easier for certain categories of Canadian business persons to temporarily work in Vietnam, including investors.
+- New commitments on the temporary entry of business people make it easier for certain categories of Canadian business persons to temporarily work in Vietnam, including investors.

 - The CPTPP also provides robust and enforceable provisions on labour and environment.